laszlokorte/tams-tools/app/components/pla/README.md

 PLA component
 =============

-This component renders PLA data as interactive svg canvas.
+This component renders PLA (progammable logic array) data as interactive svg canvas.

 It also does some cost calculations based on the PLA data.

+## Terminology

+ * throughout the code the words "loop" and "loops" are used in relation to gates that correspond to the loops drawn in a KV diagram.